jayralencar/jayralencar.github.io/_pages/ic-ux.md

 #### 4. Divulgação do resultado final (11/08/2024 a 14/08/2024)

-Início do projeto previsto para Agosto de 2025.
+Início do projeto previsto para Setembro de 2025.

 ### Dúvidas